dtinit/dtinit.github.io/_posts/2024-02-27-why-summit.md

 In the European Union, the Digital Markets Act (DMA) articulates new obligations for larger platforms to provide data portability, building on the GDPR’s existing data portability requirements – and the Data Act seeks to extend the GDPR portability right in additional ways.
 The DMA, in particular, includes requirements for designated gatekeepers to provide businesses and end users with tools that facilitate “continuous” and “real-time” data portability, raising deep and unresolved legal and technical questions about implementation and the intended scope of the laws.

-In the United States, the (proposed) ACCESS Act continues to carry interest, although it is dwarfed in political conversations by other proposed technology laws, although they too struggle to achieve critical masses of support.
+In the United States, the (proposed) ACCESS Act continues to carry interest, where it is dwarfed in political conversations by other proposed technology laws, although they too struggle to achieve critical masses of support.
 Yet the major antitrust and content policy lawsuits continue, proving that here, too, nothing is settled.
 And some states, notably New York, continue to explore laws that would advance data portability and related goals.

 Elsewhere in the world, the Korean privacy authority is advancing a new substantial MyData framework under that country’s law, with the potential for significant change for data portability in practice.
 And just as GDPR contributed to the passage of data protection laws in countries around the world, so too will the DMA have its echoes.
 As global regulators consider, adopt, and implement laws and regulations that promote data portability, there are many open questions and opportunities for robust multi-disciplinary discussions about personal data empowerment through data portability.

 At DTI, we recognize that delivering the best collective outcomes will require extensive collaboration and cooperation among many multidisciplinary stakeholders.

-**The Importance of Multi-Disciplinary Discourse**
+**The importance of multi-disciplinary discourse**

 One of my favorite parts of working at DTI is the opportunity to collaborate with individuals who approach data portability problems from vastly different perspectives and backgrounds – including academia, engineering, industry, civil society, product, and law – as well as different cultures, given the global nature of the issue.
 There’s something special about sitting at the intersection of different worlds where cultures and viewpoints collide, and where you can draw parallels to figure out the bigger picture, identify shared ideals, learn different points of view, and understand the same concept from different perspectives, or identify where there are genuine disconnects that deserve further exploration and discussion.